 - C.1.
 Prioritize accessible pedestrian infrastructure including strollers and wheelchair users on all Downtown streets, alleys, and in public spaces with appropriate widths and safety improvements such as sufficient lighting. - C.2.
-Bicycles, transit, and other multimodal options should also be prioritized on key corridors. - C.3.
+Prioritize bBicycles, transit, and other multimodal options should also be prioritized on key oridors. - C.3.
 Enhance sidewalks and fill gaps in the pedestrian network downtown where there is significant pedestrian use, especially on the south and west sides of Downtown and connections to the riverfront. - C.4.
-Complete a network of bicycle facilities that are safe and comfortable, especially routes that connect to a larger bike/trail network and to Texas State University.
-(6) - C.5.
-Continue to allow for micro mobility options such as scooters in Downtown to provide first/final mile options to/from downtown. - C.6.
+Complete a network of bicycle facilities that are safe and comfortable, especially routes that connect to a larger bike/trail network and to Texas State University. - C.5.
+Continue to allow for micro mobility options such as scooters in Downtown to provide first/final mile options to/ from downtown. - C.6.
 Implement mid-block street crossings and pursue necessary land acquisition or pedestrian easement opportunities for mid-block east/west trail connections between San Antonio Street and MLK Drive to reduce long road block lengths and travel time for multimodal users. - C.7.
 Provide transit access and improved transit stop amenities in Downtown, especially within immediate proximity to the Courthouse Square. - C.8.
-Collaborate with Texas State to combine transit systems and share resources to better connect the city with Downtown and the University.
-(6) - C.9.
-Consider adoption of the San Marcos Green Alley Initiative as a guide for construction of green alleys and their locations. - C.10.
-Provide adequate parking to support existing uses and projected growth in Downtown, but new parking, and the replacement of existing parking lots, should be implemented using on-street parking, parking garages, or satellite lots outside of the core of Downtown. - C.11.
-Adopt the On-Street Paid Parking Program Implementation Plan. - C.12.
-Establish a parking benefit district to generate revenue and utilize this revenue to implement recommendations of this Downtown Area Plan. - C.13.
-Ensure adequate traffic flow for vehicles in Downtown while slowing down traffic to prioritize other modes of transportation. - C.14.
+Continue to collaborate with Texas State University to combine transit systems and share resources to better connect the city with Downtown and the University. - C.9.
+Consider adoption of the San Marcos Green Alley Initiative, created by a local community group, as a guide for construction of green alleys and their locations. - C.10.
+Provide Require adequate parking to support existing uses and projected growth in Downtown.
+New parking could consist of new parking garages, satellite lots, and on-street parking., but new parking, and the replacement of existing parking lots, should be implemented using on-street parking, parking garages, or satellite lots outside of the core of Downtown. - C.11.
+Adopt Consider adopting the On-Street Paid Parking Program Implementation Plan. - C.12.
+Establish a parking benefit district to generate revenue and utilize this revenue to implement and fund parking initiatives downtown. recommendations of this Downtown Area Plan. - C.13.
+Ensure adequate traffic flow for vehicles in Downtown while slowing down traffic to prioritize other modes of transportation such as promoting multimodal transportation, using the traffic light system, and traffic calming installations. - C.14.
 Explore opportunities to provide dedicated locations for rideshares drop-offs and pick-ups in Downtown as an incremental mobility option as transit level of service increases.